slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Define the dataset and labels

-I wanted to run queries to extract profiles of diabetic patients.
-For the purpose of training a neural network to perform the classification task, the query will contain a set of patient profiles that are diabetic and non-diabetic (labels).
+The dataset will consist of diabetic and non-diabetic patient profiles.
+These will serve as the labels for training a neural network on a classification task (in turn, this will also train the embeddings).

-To do this, I used Azure Data Studio to access the data.
+I used Azure Data Studio to access the data.
 To connect to a SQL database using Azure Data Studio, check out this tutorial.....
 Attached are a few screenshots to get the dataset loaded correctly.

 Now we can run a few queries to inspect the data, and create our desired dataset.